Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 The Mandukya Upanishad answers: Om.

-The physicists measuring vagal nerve responses in a lab would phrase it differently.
-But they're looking at the same thing from a different angle: that this particular vibration, this specific pattern of A-U-M followed by silence, does something to the human nervous system that other sounds do not.
-The ancient practitioners knew this from experience.
-Modern researchers are confirming it with instruments.
+Someone studying the body in a lab would phrase it differently.
+But they're often pointing at the same thing from a different angle: that this particular vibration, this specific pattern of A-U-M followed by silence, is experienced as distinct from other sounds.
+The ancient practitioners knew this from their own practice.

 A small symbol on a chain.
 A single syllable that four religions consider sacred.
-A vibration that measurably calms the nervous system.
+A vibration that many describe as calming.
 A map of consciousness drawn in three and a half strokes.

 That's what you're wearing when you wear Om.